XanaduAI/strawberryfields/doc/introduction/circuits.rst

 .. note::

-    The contents of a program can be viewed by calling the :meth:`~strawberryfields.Program.print` method, or output as a qcircuit :math:`\LaTeX{}` document by using the :meth:`~strawberryfields.Program.draw_circuit` method.
+    The contents of a program can be viewed by calling the :meth:`.Program.print` method, or output as a qcircuit :math:`\LaTeX{}` document by using the :meth:`.Program.draw_circuit` method.

 .. seealso::